 Awful.
-It’ll be exported as a paper-sized PDF which will naturally be a large file which isn’t great for mobile devices.
+It exports as a paper-sized PDF which will naturally be a large file that isn’t great for mobile devices.
 You’ll then have to pinch and zoom your way through it.
 Not a nice hoop to make your client jump through.

 What’s InDesign Standout feature?

 If you are a designer and it’s your program of choice then it’s going to be something you naturally know how to use so the fact that there’s no learning curve is a massive selling point.
 You also have 100% control over every design element.